The Corn plant (Dracaena fragrans ) is a plant famous among plant lovers for its long yellow-striped leaves.

 Let’s look deeper into that department and determine what type of soil and fertilizer the plants need.

-What Kind of Soil does a Corn Plant Need and Why?
+What Kind of Soil do Corn Plants Like?

 Proper soil mixture plays a vital role in shaping the plant’s growth.
 If the plant stands on high-quality soil, the growth will be mesmerizing.